ArchieCall/AccurateSleepOld/README.md

 ## To-Do
 * learn enough GitHub commands to create registered Julia package
 * create AccurateSleep as a registered package
-* check out whether time_ns() dramatically affects number of while cycles when burning
-* investigate C instructions that are NOP and take up time but not CPU load
+* investigate C instructions that are NOP and take up predictable time but not CPU load??